Oil production plant: The oil train

 The production plant can be considered to begin after the production wing valve on the oil well Christmas tree.
 The reservoir fluids from each well are piped through a flowline to a choke valve, which regulates the rate of flow and reduces the pressure of the fluids.
 The flowlines from each well are gathered together at one or more inlet manifolds.
 These are provided for each train or operate at different pressures to match the wellhead pressure with various separator pressures.
 High pressure manifolds are routed into a first stage separator, which separates the three fluid phases.
 Produced water, the densest phase, settles out at the bottom of the separator, oil floats on the top of the produced water phase, and gas occupies the upper part of the separator.
 The separator is sized to provide a liquid residence time of 3 to 5 minutes which is sufficient for light crude oil (>35° API) as produced in the North Sea.
 In the Gulf of Mexico the first stage separator operates as a 2-phase (gas and liquid) vessel, it is sized to provide a liquid residence time of 1 to 2 minutes.

+Sand and other solids from the reservoir will tend to settle out in the bottom of the separators.
+If allowed to accumulate the solids reduce the volume available for oil/gas/water separation reducing efficiency.
+The vessel may be taken offline and drained down and the solids removed by digging out by hand.
+Or water sparge pipes in the base of the separator used to fluidize the sand which can be drained from the drain valves in the base.